-Other activities - Other activities primarily relate to National Grid Partners (NGP), the venture investment and innovation arm of National Grid, as well as UK property, insurance and corporate activities
+Other activities - Other activities primarily relate to National Grid Partners (NGP), the venture capital investment and innovation arm of National Grid, as well as UK property, insurance and corporate activities.

 The 2023 Responsible Business Charter (RBC) sets out what responsibility means for us as a company and shows our commitments for the next three years across three core pillars: our environment, our customers and communities, our people.
 These are underpinned by our responsible business fundamentals which include governance and activities that are essential to day-to-day business.
-Our annual Responsible Business Report details our progress against each commitment and showcases the activities we have underway across the business to deliver against them.
+Our annual Responsible Business review details our progress against each commitment and showcases the activities we have underway across the business to deliver against them.

-Our key values underpin our published Code of Ethics which sets out the standards and behaviours we expect from all employees to meet our values of 'do the right thing', 'find a better way' and 'make it happen'.
-Our approach to tax is consistent with the Group's broad commitments to doing business responsibly and upholding the highest ethical standards.
-We are committed to a coherent and transparent tax policy.
 Implicit in our values is our commitment to build trust amongst stakeholders and to operate ethically, responsibly, and transparently.
 This includes managing our tax affairs, as we recognise that our tax contribution supports public services and the wider economy.
 We recognise that effective engagement with a broad range of our stakeholders is essential to the long-term success of the business.